 Your next appointment will be a little different than what you were used to.
 Dentists must follow the updated safety guidance from the Royal College of Dental Surgeons of Ontario and information from the Chief Medical Officer of Health when providing care during the pandemic.
 Here’s what you can expect.

-- Appointments will be spaced out to allow physical distancing between patients.
-It will also allow time for the treatment areas to be disinfected between each appointment.
-That can also mean might mean less flexibility for scheduling your appointment
+Appointments will be spaced out to allow physical distancing and disinfecting between patients.
+This might mean less flexibility when scheduling your appointment.

-- Before your appointment and once again when you arrive at the dental office, your dentist or their staff will ask you questions to see if you have any COVID-19 symptoms.
+You will be screened for COVID-19 symptoms both before your appointment and upon arrival at the dental office.
 Your temperature may be taken with a touchless thermometer when you arrive for your appointment.

-- Plan to come alone.
-There are exceptions for small children and people who require assistance.
-If a parent or caregiver is allowed, they will also be subject to all screening measures.
+Your office may ask that you come alone.
+There may be exceptions for small children and people who require assistance.
+If a parent or caregiver is allowed, they will also be subject to screening measures.

-- You may be asked to wait outside the dentist's office and call when you arrive.
-You'll be notified when you can enter.
+You may be asked to call when you arrive and wait outside the dentist's office until your appointment.
+You would be notified when you can enter.

-- The waiting room will not be open for everyone.
-Chairs will be spaced two metres apart.
-There will be no magazines, toys or any other non-essential items in the dental office.
+The waiting room will not be open to everyone.
+Chairs will be spaced two metres (or six feet) apart.
+There will be no magazines, toys, or any other non-essential items in the dental office.

-- Patients must wash their hands with a 70- to 90-per cent alcohol-based solution, or soap and water, when entering and leaving the dentist's office.
+Patients must clean their hands with a 70- to 90-per cent alcohol-based solution or soap and water when entering and leaving the dentist's office.